pyplan/pyplan-docs/source/User Guide/Migrating from Cubeplan.md

 Nodes have a Title and an Identifier to call them from other nodes.
 You can also point and click a node to incorporate its Id when creating a formula.
 Navigating through the model works exactly the same, following inputs or outputs or by exploring the influence diagram.
 Nodes also include a documentation as in Cubeplan.

 ## Differences
-, but in this case, nodes could contain different type of objects (i.e. Pandas, Numpy, Xarray) so that the programmer needs to be aware of that when creating calculations.
+One of the most important conceptual difference of Pyplan is that a node can contain different type of objects (i.e. Pandas, Numpy, Xarray) so that the programmer needs to be aware of that when creating calculations.
 ## Functions equivalence list
 Check examples available in  **Pyplan Library** folder to see how things  you did in Cubeplan are now done using **Pyplan** .